CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 To input the URL, click Advanced Settings and locate SharePoint Admin URL under the One Drive for Business/SharePoint settings.
 Once entered and configured in Platform settings, click on Next.
 CloudM Migrate will now perform a small connection test to verify that the details entered are correct which check in green.

-If this fails information has been entered incorrectly and will need to be corrected.
+If this fails validate the information has been entered correctly.

 ---